 If the discovery request fails at the NRF due to NRF internal errors, the NRF shall return "500 Internal Server Error" status code with the ProblemDetails IE providing details of the error.

-The NF profile objects returned in a successful result shall contain generic data of each NF instance, applicable to any NF type, and it may also contain NF-specific data, for those NF instances belonging to a specific type (e.g., the attribute "udrInfo" is typically present in the NF profile when the type of the NF instance takes the value "UDR").
-In addition, the attribute "customInfo", may be present in the NF profile for those NF instances with custom NF types.
+The NF Profile objects returned in a successful result shall contain generic data of each NF Instance, applicable to any NF type, and it may also contain NF-specific data, for those NF Instances belonging to a specific type (e.g., the attribute "udrInfo" is typically present in the NF Profile when the type of the NF Instance takes the value "UDR").
+In addition, the attribute "customInfo", may be present in the NF Profile for those NF Instances with custom NF types.

-For those NF instances, the "customInfo" attribute shall be returned by NRF, if available, as part of the NF profiles returned in the discovery response.
+For those NF Instances, the "customInfo" attribute shall be returned by NRF, if available, as part of the NF Profiles returned in the discovery response.

+The NRF shall also include, in the returned NF Profile objects, the Vendor-Specific attributes (see 3GPP TS 29.500 [4], subclause 6.6.3) that may have been provided by the registered NF Instances.